RicardoR/RicardoR/README.md

 ### 👨‍💻 About Me :

-I am a Front end Developer from Spain.
+I am a Front end Developer from Spain with 8 years of experience (5 on Angular).

 - :telescope: I’m working as a Front end Engineer using HTML5, CSS3 and Javascript + Angular as main framework.